Ukraine official: Zelenskyy meets top-level US delegation

 Zelenskyy’s last face-to-face meeting with a top U.S. official was Feb.
 19 in Munich with Vice President Kamala Harris, five days before Russia’s invasion.
 While the West has funneled military equipment to Ukraine, Zelenskyy has stressed repeatedly that his country needs more heavy weapons, including long-range air defense systems and warplanes.

-Zelenskyy’s meeting with U.S. officials took place as Ukrainians and Russians observed Orthodox Easter, when the faithful celebrate the resurrection of Jesus.
+Zelenskyy’s meeting with U.S. officials took place as Ukrainians and Russians observed Orthodox Easter.
 Speaking from Kyiv’s ancient St. Sophia Cathedral, Zelenskyy, who is Jewish, highlighted its significance to a nation wracked by nearly two months of war.

 “The great holiday today gives us great hope and unwavering faith that light will overcome darkness, good will overcome evil, life will overcome death, and therefore Ukraine will surely win!” he said.